GDRX Logo

 While an occasional drink may not matter, heavy or frequent use can disrupt your hormonal balance, circulation, and the nervous system.
 This can lead to temporary as well as long-term erectile difficulties.

 Short-term tips like flexing muscles or cold showers can only help you manage erections, but if they begin to interfere with your daily life, consult a doctor.
-The doctor might prescribe testosterone-lowering medication.
-However, take these only under medical supervision, as they may carry risks of interactions and serious side effects.
+The doctor can prescribe testosterone-lowering medication.
+However, take these only under medical supervision, as they can carry risks of interactions and serious side effects.

 While there are no “anti-erection pills” as such, there are medicines that can make erections less probable or difficult to achieve as a side effect.
 Such options include Selective Serotonin Reuptake Inhibitors (SSRIs) and H2-blockers.
 Additionally, doctors prescribe Cyproterone, Dexmedetomidine and Ketoconazole to prevent postoperative erections in surgical patients.